 Darren Grayson Chng, in the first of a series, explores the background to forthcoming changes to the Singapore Personal Data Protection Act

-Singapore’s Personal Data Protection Act (“PDPA”) is slated for major changes, many are guessing by end-2020.
+Singapore’s Personal Data Protection Act (“PDPA”) is slated for major changes in early 2021.
 This is the first of a four-part series that will touch on the events leading to the passing of the Personal Data Protection (Amendment) Bill (“Bill”) in Parliament, then go into the details of the amendments.

 Public consultation on proposed amendments